Jul 3, 2017

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

+This classic New England lobster boil brings together tender lobster, sweet corn, potatoes, and savory seasonings for a quintessential coastal feast that’s perfect for summer gatherings or special occasions.
+Light, flavorful, and endlessly shareable, it celebrates simple ingredients cooked together for maximum taste and nostalgia.
 The ingredients are added at separate times to avoid overcooking.
-After boiling drain and pour the contents of the boil onto the table so that everyone can just go at it!
-If you have leftover lobster you can check out my top 10 recipes for using leftover lobster!
-I recommend making New England-style lobster rolls or summer corn and lobster rigatoni.
+After boiling, drain and pour the contents onto the table so that everyone can go at it!
+If you have leftover lobster you can check out my top 10 recipes for using leftover lobster.
+If you loved this classic meal that’s an experience in and of itself, try my New England-style lobster rolls or summer corn and lobster rigatoni next.

 • I tend to enjoy lobsters that are about 1½ pounds in size.
 Most people say that until they get to about 5 pounds they don’t notice a difference in the taste but I find that the smaller ones are sweeter and more tender as well as easier to crack!